NtrpyDev/openfrag/README.md

 # openfrag

-**Never lose a great play.
-And understand exactly what led to it.**

 Your best CS2 moments and your local match history: captured, analyzed, and kept on your Linux PC.

 openfrag is one local app.
 It watches your game through Valve's official Game State Integration and saves a clip every time you ace, clutch, or knife someone, automatically, with the whole play.
 After the match it imports your Premier demo and turns it into a stats dashboard served from your own machine.